Synerise/ios-sdk/README.md

 * `CancelledTransactionEvent` - record a 'client cancelled transaction' event.

 * `CompletedTransactionEvent` - record a 'client completed transaction' event.

+#### Recommendation Events

+* `RecommendationSeenEvent` - record a 'client has seen recommendation' event.

+* `SNRRecommendationClickEvent` - record a 'client has clicked recommendation' event.

 #### Other Events